AntoPascarella/kamernet-bot/README.md

 # 🏠 Kamernet Scraper Bot

 This Python script monitors new room listings on [Kamernet.nl](https://kamernet.nl) and sends Telegram notifications.
-Let's find a fu**ing room in Amsterdam.
+Let's find a room in Amsterdam.

 ## ✅ Features
 - Scrapes Kamernet using Selenium